unsplash-image-74TufExdP3Y.jpg

 He and his wife, Rachel, are the co-founders of Redeemer Counseling, a multi-site counseling practice serving communities throughout Central Florida.

-Intensives are offered by Dr. Chuck DeGroat LPC in Holland, MI, or by Rachel Blackston LPC or Michael Blackston, LPC, in Orlando, FL.
+Intensives are offered in Holland MI or Orlando FL, or where our other practitioners are based.
+We do some virtually, as well.
 We often book these weeks or months in advance, and availability is limited.
 Contact us to learn more.

 Intensive work is a proven, transformational process.
 Focused, intentional engagement over five days can bring about significant change that months or even years of spiritual direction, pastoral care, or therapy doesn’t accomplish.